popolo-project/popolo-spec/data.md

 Given that a Membership and a Post behave differently in the same situation, like a person leaving office, and given that only one or the other behavior is appropriate in some cases, like party membership, a single class cannot express both Membership- and Post-style behaviors.

 Some use cases may therefore require both Post and Membership classes to satisfy their requirements.
-It may be a best practice in implementations to use a Membership class until a strong use case emerges for a Post class.

 The Post class should have properties for: